turboapps/docs/reference/command_line/run.md

 # Git will not be part of the container after shutdown
 ```

 Containers are started with the startup file specified in the last passed image that is not a modifier layer.
-A modifier layer is an image that has no startup file or services defined.
+A modifier layer is an image that has no startup file or auto-start services defined.
 Regardless of its position on the command line, it is never used as the entry point to the container.

 If a startup file is not set in the base image then `cmd.exe /k` is used.